105th Light Anti-Aircraft Regiment, Royal Artillery: Operation Torch

 Spring 1943 brought an improvement for the Allies.
 The troop build-up allowed a resumption of the offensive.
 Attacks by V Corps were backed by 11 AA batteries, with 24 HAA and 96 LAA guns.
-The corps was given the task of securing the ground necessary to open the Oued Zarga–Medjez el Bab road, and then moving on to capture Longstop Hill, which had defied the Allies since December.
+The corps was tasked with securing the ground necessary to open the Oued Zarga–Medjez el Bab road and then moving on to capture Longstop Hill, which had defied the Allies since December.
 Two weeks of hard slogging followed for V Corps, during which Junkers Ju 87s and Messerschmitt Bf 109s were active in low-level Strafing and tank-busting missions.
-During the Oued Zarga battle (7–15 April) 15 were shot down in V Corps' deployment area.
+During the Oued Zarga battle (7–15 April), 15 were shot down in V Corps' deployment area.

-After V Corps had broken the back of the defence, First Army began its final offensive on Tunis (Operation Vulcan) on 22 April, which involved five days' hard fighting across the Medjez Plain before the armour could break through.
+After V Corps had broken the back of the defence, the First Army began its final offensive on Tunis (Operation Vulcan) on 22 April, which involved five days of hard fighting across the Medjez Plain before the armour could break through.
 Axis air attacks were maintained until 25 April, doing considerable damage, but tailed off thereafter.
-By early May the Axis forces were crumbling, and a final thrust (Operation Strike) took First Army into Tunis on 7 May; the Axis forces surrendered on 13 May.
-During the campaign all the LAA regiments in the forward areas had been heavily engaged.
+By early May, the Axis forces were crumbling, and a final thrust (Operation Strike) took the First Army into Tunis on 7 May; the Axis forces surrendered on 13 May.
+During the campaign, all the LAA regiments in the forward areas had been heavily engaged.

 Italy

 105th LAA Regiment was assigned to 66th AA Bde for the Italian Campaign.
-The brigade arrived in late 1943, and its first assignments were to protect the area round Salerno, where some of the initial landings had been made, and the airfields supporting the operations of US Fifth Army up the west side of Italy.
+The brigade arrived in late 1943, and its first assignments were to protect the area around Salerno, where some of the initial landings had been made, and the airfields supporting the operations of the US Fifth Army up the west side of Italy.
 As well as 105th LAA Rgt and two HAA regiments, the brigade included three US battalions equipped with Bofors guns.
 Further additions to its strength were made by January 1944.

-Once the Battle of Monte Cassino was finally over in May 1944 the Allied advance was resumed, and the troops in the Anzio beachhead broke out in June.
-66th AA Brigade (including 105th LAA Rgt) handed over its responsibilities at Salerno to 22nd AA Bde and moved up to Anzio, and then followed Fifth Army as far as Rome.
+Once the Battle of Monte Cassino was finally over in May 1944, the Allied advance was resumed, and the troops in the Anzio beachhead broke out in June.
+66th AA Brigade (including 105th LAA Rgt) handed over its responsibilities at Salerno to 22nd AA Bde, moved up to Anzio and followed the Fifth Army as far as Rome.

 The gravely weakened Luftwaffe was unable to influence any of these operations.
 Meanwhile, British forces in Italy were suffering an acute manpower shortage.
-In June 1944 the Chiefs of Staff decided that the number of AA regiments in Italy could be reduced, and it was decided to disband the corps LAA regiments and a number of others, their surplus personnel being converted to other roles, particularly infantry.
+In June 1944, the Chiefs of Staff decided that the number of AA regiments in Italy could be reduced, and it was decided to disband the corps LAA regiments and several others, their surplus personnel being converted to other roles, particularly infantry.
 105th LAA Regiment was accordingly disbanded on 15 June 1944.